My Country My Life: Phase Three - Entry into National Politics (1957-77)

-Phase Four - BJP Spectacular Rise (1977-97)
+Phase Four - BJP's Spectacular Rise (1977-97)

 It is the period when Advani emerged as an important national leader.
-It describes his sterling work in Parliament, and also as the Minister of Information & Broadcasting in the Janata Government (1977–79), in dismantling the legal edifice of dictatorship created during the Emergency.
-It also provides a penetrating account of the disintegration of the Janata Party and the formation of the Bharatiya Janata Party (BJP).
-A particularly engaging section of this phase is a narration of the BJP's active participation in the movement for the reconstruction of the Ram Temple in Ayodhya.
+It describes his work in Parliament, and also as the Minister of Information & Broadcasting in the Janata Government (1977–79), in dismantling the legal edifice of dictatorship created during the Emergency.
+It also provides an account of the disintegration of the Janata Party and the formation of the Bharatiya Janata Party (BJP).
+A section of this phase is a narration of the BJP's active participation in the movement for the reconstruction of the Ram Temple in Ayodhya.
 Advani writes: ‘(It) soon snowballed into the largest mass movement in the history of independent India.
 The spectacular public response to my Ram Rath Yatra from Somnath to Ayodhya in September–October 1990 far exceeded my own expectations.
 Just as the struggle against the Emergency opened my eyes to the Indian people’s unflinching faith in democracy, the Ayodhya movement opened my eyes to the deep-rooted influence of religion in the lives of Hindus of all castes and sects across the country.
 The phase ends with a captivating narration of another important political campaign in Advani’s life — the Swarna Jayanti Rath Yatra, which marked the Golden Jubilee of India’s Independence.

 Phase Five - India: Strong & Self Confident (1997-2007)

 It is a period of major accomplishments in Advani’s political career.
-The BJP’s spectacular rise, since 1989, culminated in the formation, in March 1998, of the first truly non-Congress coalition government at the Centre under Atal Bihari Vajpayee’s leadership.
-After a renewed mandate in 1999, the government of the BJP-led National Democratic Alliance (NDA) served the nation with great dedication and distinction for six years.
+The BJP’s rise, since 1989, culminated in the formation, in March 1998, of the first truly non-Congress coalition government at the Centre under Atal Bihari Vajpayee’s leadership.
+After a renewed mandate in 1999, the government of the BJP-led National Democratic Alliance (NDA), served the nation with dedication and distinction for six years.

 This phase also provides a candid and self-critical assessment of the unanticipated defeat of the NDA in the May 2004 parliamentary elections.
 ‘I have not the slightest doubt,’ Advani says, ‘that, as in the past, the BJP will bounce back again.’
 The highlights of this part of the book are the Vajpayee government's determined fight against Pakistan-supported cross-border terrorism fueled by religious extremism, India's triumph in the Kargil War, the Vajpayee-Advani duo's efforts to normalise relations with Pakistan, the hopes and frustrations at the Agra Summit between Vajpayee and General Pervez Musharraf, and Advani's historic journey to Pakistan in June 2005.
 About the controversy generated by this visit, he says, ‘I have no regrets.’